spierala/blog-posts/mini-rx-comparison.md

 MiniRx dispatches that action when calling `setState()` and the corresponding feature reducer will update the feature state accordingly.

 // TODO
-// Source code links (use specific tag)
+// Source code links (use specific git tag)
+// Closing words
+// Add to disclaimer: not every feature of Component Store / Akita is part of the comparison (maybe mention not covered features in Notes)